Last Updated on July 5, 2022 by ashley.davis

 Proper Hygiene for Seniors: Techniques and Tips

 Bathing regularly is possibly the most crucial activity to ensure that their hygiene is up to the mark.
 Unfortunately, aiding elderly people with bathing can be time-consuming and difficult if you aren’t aware of several common concerns.
-Here are some helpful tips to consider:
+Below are a few more helpful tips you can apply:

 - Bathe and other hygiene duties should be done at the same time each day.
 Seniors can use the same procedure each time.
 This will help bathing go more swiftly and efficiently.
 This also applies to routines like drying off after a bath.